Go With the Flow!

 Just as every river has a meandering way that includes twists and turns, deep pools and occasional rapids, so labyrinth paths have a flow too.
 When you enter a labyrinth it often helps to notice how your pace is supporting you.
 Kids love to the run the labyrinth and I encourage them to do so!
 In the same way I will encourage you to find your pace for that moment and fully embody it.
 It may be slow.
 It may be fast.
 It may be different at different times during the same walk.
 It certainly will be different from one walk to another.
 It is likely to be different from others you are on the labyrinth with.
 (If you ever begin to feel dizzy or tippy, slow down or even stop and focus on a point in the distance.)

 Labyrinth paths are generally narrow; treat them like sidewalks.
-If you are in downtown Minneapolis and someone in front of you is moving more slowly, what would you do?
+If you are on a city sidewalk and someone in front of you is moving more slowly, what would you do?
 Go around them.
 It’s the same on a labyrinth.
 Because there is just one path going to the center and coming back out again, you are likely to meet people going the “other” way.
 What to do?
 What would you do on a sidewalk?
 Do what comes naturally.